 Sexual health is a vital component in tackling poverty worldwide and a key factor in sustainable developmentSophie in 't VeldMember of the European Parliament and chair of the working group Reproductive Health, HIV/AIDS and Development

 With like-minded organisations in the Netherlands, Europe and worldwide, Rutgers advocates to ensure sexual and reproductive health and rights are high on the political agendas of important global processes (like the G8), UN institutions and governments.
 We advocate for the kind of progressive policies and financial support that can deliver sexual and reproductive health and rights for all.

-With our country offices in Indonesia and Pakistan and our local partners in Africa and Asia, we advocate at the national level for appropriate sexual and reproductive health and rights policies and funding in these countries.
+With a country office in Indonesia and our local partners in Africa and Asia, we advocate at national level for appropriate sexual and reproductive health and rights policies and funding in these countries.

 Our advocacy is stronger if it aligns with other agencies working in SRHR.

 For Rutgers and many others the framework that underpins all our advocacy work emerged from the International Conference on Population and Development (ICPD) in 1994.

 In the ICPD’s Programme of Action it was agreed that securing sexual and reproductive health and rights, gender equality and women’s empowerment should form the basic principles of development programmes.

 Sustainable Development Goals